fg-scw/rag-managed-ft/README.md

    # How to use it :
   - Add Instance to the private network (if you use private IPs)
+  - Connect to the Instance via ssh :
     - git clone "repository"
     - chmod +x .install.sh
     - ./install.sh

    # Create .env file
     -# Scaleway API credentials